Cassidy's Moving and Storage

 - If your stove is connected to a gas line, have it disconnected and sealed.

-- If your stove has a stainless steel finish, use a protectant and then wrap it in ablanket or heavy duty plastic.
-When Cassidy’s moves appliances, we like to wrap the entire unitwith moving pads, as they provide better protection than even the wrap that manufacturers usefor shipping.
+- If your stove has a stainless steel finish, use a protectant and wrap it in a blanket or heavy-duty plastic.
+When Cassidy’s moves appliances, we like to wrap the entire unit with moving pads to provide better protection.

 If you have an electric range, check that there’s a plug with the proper voltage at your new home.
 Be aware that different stoves have different requirements, so don’t just look at the “big outlet” and assume everything’s OK.